DevOpsory/end-to-end-devops/README.md

 > [!CAUTION]
 > IBM Cloud has a concept called reclaimations.
 This means that destroyed resources are kept in a state where they can be reclaimed for seven days.
 > During the reclaimation period, you cannot create resources with the same name as resources in the reclaimation state.
-> To create resources with the same name, you need to log into the IBM Cloud, go to the section where the resources reside and delete reclaimations.
+> To create resources with the same name, you need to log into IBM Cloud, go to the section where the resources reside and delete reclaimations.
 > In other words, if you run and approve `destroy_infra.yml` (or `destroy_monitoring.yml`), running `create_infra.yml` (or `create_monitoring.yml`) will fail unless you delete reclaimations or wait for seven days.